 Enter your full GCU email address ([email protected]) and select Next.

-If prompted, select Work or school accounts to continue.
+If prompted, select Work or school account to continue.

 Enter your password in the appropriate field to Sign in.